Homepage > Journal > Jakob Nielsen's heuristics — part 1

 Graphic consistency

 From the branding point of view, identification should be characteristic and distinguishable from the market environment.
-That is why we focus on more elementary principles of coherent design in this heuristics, such as universal link designation, CTA, text structures, etc. However, there is no need to reinvent the wheel.
+That is why you focus on more elementary principles of coherent design in this heuristic, such as universal link designation, CTA, text structures, etc. However, there is no need to reinvent the wheel.

 Generally accepted standards should be used for a very simple reason.
 Users spend most of their time on other websites.
 In this way, they get used to generally accepted solutions.